Guide for authors

 Title

 Please Use a Short Informative Title.
-The Title of the Paper should be Centralized; the Font Size Should be Times New Roman 14 and Bold-faced
+The Title of the Paper should be Centrered; the Font Size Should be Times New Roman 14 and Bold-faced.
+Capitalise the Initial Letter of Every Content Words and all four-word, or longer, words.

-Abstract (Align abstract with the left margin.
-Use font Time New Roman 12.
+Abstract (the abstract has to be centred.
+Use font Time New Roman 14.
 Bold-face the word abstract.)

 Use a single paragraph, which may range in length between 150-250 words.
 Please, do NOT change any of our pre-set formatting (i.e., headers, footers, line spacing, indentations, etc.) in this file at all.
 If the line numbering (in the left margin) has changed into Arabic or some other non-English formats on your computer, please do NOT attempt to change it; do not worry!
 We will take care of that as well as all other formatting issues once we receive your manuscript.
-Please do NOT use tabs, column breaks, and page breaks.
+Please, do NOT use tabs, column breaks, and page breaks.
 The abstract should include the following parts: background to the topic, aim of the study, methods, results, and implications.
-Contributing authors should also add a Persian abstract when they submit their manuscripts electronically through the journal online submission.
-Please, do not indent the abstract and use font style Times New Roman and font size 11 for the abstract and the keywords.
-Please, add between three to five keywords, with each keyword separated by a comma.
+Please, do not indent the abstract and use font style Times New Roman and font size 12 for the abstract and the keywords.
+Please, add between three and five keywords (ordered alphabetically) immediately after the abstract, with each keyword separated by a comma.

+Type your introduction here.
 Please, use regular font style Times New Roman and font size 12 for Introduction and all other parts of the manuscript.
-In your introduction, familiarize readers with the topic under investigation, state the problem, discuss the significance of the study, set the goal(s) of the study, and state research questions.
-Follow APA guidelines for in-text citations, use single spacing between the lines, indent the first line of all paragraphs (for consistency, use the Word processor paragraph First Line option at Special), and justify all the lines in your Introduction and in the other parts of the manuscript.
-Use regular font style Times New Roman and font size 12 for all headings and italic font style Times New Roman and font size 12 for all subheadings.
+In your introduction, familiarise readers with the topic under investigation, state the problem, discuss the significance of the study, set the goal(s) of the study, and state research questions.
+Follow the seventh edition of APA guidelines for in-text citations, use single spacing between the lines (but no spacing before and after the paragraphs), indent the first line of all paragraphs (for consistency, use the Word processor paragraph First Line option at Special), and justify all the lines in your Introduction and in the other parts of the manuscript.
+Use regular font style Times New Roman and font size 12 for all headings and subheadings.

-Use theoretical framework(s) relevant to your study, review the most recent research related to the topic of the study, cover all the key variables of the study, and use as many subheadings as you can to explain the points, but the subheadings should be numbered and italicised.
-Use regular font style Times New Roman and font size 12.
+Type the literature of your work here.
+Use theoretical framework(s) relevant to your study, review the most recent research related to the topic of the study, cover all the key variables of the study, and use as many subheadings as you can to explain the points, but the subheadings should be numbered and italicized.

 Describe the participants in your study.
 If needed, use tables.